Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 It's a beautiful name.

-the kingdom of eggs.
+Yeah, well, Jordana rules over the kingdom of eggs.

 What was that shop you saw before, Dave?

-and you're in the back seat and just sort of pipe up reading signs
+It was funny because we were driving to get some lunch and you're in the back seat and just sort of pipe up reading signs.

-and that's something my senile grandma used to do.
+And that's something my senile grandma used to do.

 Not just hear a little egg lab.